7 Ways to Engage Your Customer’s Reptilian Brain

-In creating marketing material for your brand or product, you may be asking, “What drives a customer to buy?” and “What initially draws their attention?”
+In creating marketing material for your brand or product, you probably aren’t thinking about your customer’s lizard brain.
+Rather, you may be asking, “What drives a customer to buy?” and “What initially draws their attention?”

 According to SalesBrain and the Triune Brain theory, the reptilian region is the brain’s attention gatekeeper and decision maker.
 If you can grab the attention of a consumer’s reptilian brain with your landing page, advertisement, or commercial, you’ve got a much better chance of guiding them to conversion.